Exponential Modalities and Complementarity (extended abstract): Preliminaries

-{ $\mbox{\bf [$\dagger$-\text{mix}]} ~~~~ $ } If ${\sf m}$ is an isomorphism, then $\X$ is an {\bf $\dagger$-isomix category}.
+If ${\sf m}$ is an isomorphism, then $\X$ is an {\bf $\dagger$-isomix category}.
 A {\bf compact $\dagger$-LDC} is a compact LDC which is also a $\dagger$-isomix category.

-In a $\dagger$-monoidal category a unitary isomorphism is an isomorphisms with $f^\dagger = f$.
+In a $\dagger$-monoidal category a unitary isomorphism is an isomorphism $f$ with $f^\dagger = f$.
 In a $\dagger$-LDC, an object, $A$, does not necessarily coincide with its dagger, $A^\dagger$: this means that describing unitary isomorphism for $\dagger$-LDCs is more complicated.
 To accomplish this the notion of {\bf unitary structure} which is described in \cite{CCS18} is used.
-A {\bf pre-unitary} object in a $\dagger$-isomix category is an object in the core with an isomorphism $\varphi: A \to A^\dagger$ such that $\varphi (\varphi^{-1})^\dagger = \iota$.
+A {\bf pre-unitary} object in a $\dagger$-isomix category is an object $A$ in the core with an isomorphism $\varphi: A \to A^\dagger$ such that $\varphi (\varphi^{-1})^\dagger = \iota$ (where $\iota$ is the involutor).
 Unitary structure for a $\dagger$-isomix category is given by a family of pre-unitary objects satisfying certain closure and coherences requirements.

 A {\bf unitary category} is a compact $\dagger$-LDC equipped with unitary structure which makes every object a (pre)unitary object.
 A $\dagger$-monoidal category \cite{HeV19} is a unitary category with $\ox = \oa$ and the unitary structure given by the identity map.
-Conversely, every unitary category is $\dagger$-linearly equivalent to a $\dagger$-monoidal category via ${\sf Mx_\downarrow}: (\X, \ox, \oa) \to (\X, \ox, \ox)$, see \cite[Prop.
+Conversely, every unitary category is $\dagger$-linearly equivalent to a $\dagger$-monoidal category via the $\dagger$-linear functor ${\sf Mx_\downarrow}: (\X, \ox, \oa) \to (\X, \ox, \ox)$, see \cite[Prop.
 5.11]{CCS18}.

-A {\bf mixed unitary category} (MUC) \cite{CCS18} is a $\dagger$-isomix category, $\C$, equipped with a strong $\dagger$-isomix functor $M: \U \to \C$ from a unitary category $\U$ such that there are a natural transformations:
+A {\bf mixed unitary category} (MUC) \cite{CCS18} is a $\dagger$-isomix category, $\C$, equipped with a strong $\dagger$-isomix functor $M: \U \to \C$ from a unitary category $\U$ such that there are natural transformations: